MargauxLefebvre/P.falciparum_americas/creating_data_set/README.md

 # LD-pruning, MAF filtering for some analysis

 Some analysis assume a dataset with unlinked variants, so we pruned the SNPs (PCA, ADMIXTURE, ADMIXTOOLS2 & TreeMix).
+To keep only independent SNPs, we have to prune the genome.
+Here, in a windows of 50 SNPs and a step of 10, we remove SNPs linked above 10%.
 We also set a MAF filter at 0.1% to remove the doubletons for PCA and ADMIXTURE: adding to plink command `--geno --maf 0.001 --mind`.

 ``` bash